-The marketing major prepares students for a variety of positions, including product and brand management, marketing, research, advertising and B2B sales and sales.
+The bachelor of Science in Marketing degree prepares students for a variety of positions, including product and brand management, marketing, research, advertising and B2B sales and sales.
 As marketing majors, students acquire knowledge of consumer and business buying behaviors and market research methods through a combination of academic education and cooperative education.
 The combination provides an understanding of problems related to a number of marketing areas: e.g., sales, product management, retail, research, advertising and product planning.

 - Master of Business Administration concentration